-After creating the configuration data definition, you can include it in a Configuration Data Package where you can select the individual records that match your configuration data definition which you wish to export.
+After creating a configuration data definition, you can include it in Configuration Data Packages where you can select which records matching your configuration data definition you wish to export.

-Generally, Configuration Data Definitions and Configuration Data Packages are used by Digital Developers to transport business configurations from one environment to another (e.g. a new version of a banking product, a new sales campaign, etc.).
+In general, configuration data definitions and configuration data packages are used by digital developers to transfer business configurations from one environment to another (e.g. a new version of a banking product, a new sales campaign, etc.).

 To create a configuration data definition:

-- Click Insert at the top-right corner of the screen.
-The General configuration page opens.
+- Click Insert to open the General configuration page.

 - Fill in the following fields:

-Field Required Description Name Yes Name of the Configuration Data Definitions settings.
-Display Name Yes Name shown in the user interface.
-Master Entity No The entity on which the data export is built.
-This entity must have a unique constraint set.
-Mirror Collection No
+Field Description Name Name of the Configuration Data Definitions settings.
+Display Name Name shown in the user interface.
+Master Entity The entity on which the data export is built.
+This entity must have a unique constraint set (for details, see Entity Unique Constraints).

-For example, for a N-to-N relationship, if the bool is not ticked, and in the source entity there is an attribute cash and in the target entity there is an attribute card, after import the target entity will have both cash and card.
+For example, if the checkmark is not ticked, and in the source entity there is an attribute called cash and in the target entity there is an attribute called card, after the import, the target entity will have both attributes cash and card.

-If the bool is ticked, the cash attribute will stay and the system will delete the card reference.
+If the checkmark is ticked, the cash attribute is imported the card attribute is removed.

-Include Business Unit No This includes the security elements set for the data.
+Include Business Unit Includes the security elements set for the data.
 Include Business Status When using Business Workflows to assign statuses to entity records, the record statuses will be also exported.NOTE

 This setting is mutually exclusive with Is Versionable.

-Is Versionable No If the master entity is versionable, you can mark this in the configuration data definition (see Entity versioning for details).
+Is Versionable If the master entity is versionable, you can mark this in the configuration data definition (see Entity Versioning for details).

 If checked, on import, depending on the matching records found on the destination environment (records with the same unique constraints), the following apply: